scoopex/puppet-kitchen_template/README_UPSTREAM.md

 Use it in your own project
 ------------------------------------

-HINT: Use the original project template from https://github.com/scoopex/puppet-kitchen__template (replace "__" with "_")
+HINT: Use the original project template from https://github.com/scoopex/puppet-kitchen_template

  * Find a new name (name should not contain dashes)
    ```